waseem-medhat/blog/content/posts/podcast-building-better-cli-tools.md

 ### Dogfooding

 Lane mentions that he likes building for developers because you can "dogfood your own thing."
 This means that you would write a tool to solve a problem you have yourself.
 Again, I did this with Gopen, and it felt great to solve a small problem I had.
-(I hope I'm shoving Gopen in the article too many times, but it turned out to be very relevant for this topic.)
+(I hope I'm not shoving Gopen in the article too many times, but it turned out to be very relevant for this topic.)

 ### Building a Good "Product"